 It’s encouraging to see leading politicians endorsing beneficial new infrastructure projects.
 It will be interesting to observe how many more projects will come to life with the US government’s infrastructure push.

 As Vice President Biden noted, getting communities to invest in updating infrastructure they can’t see can be a very tough sell politically.
-At the same time good transportation, water and wastewater infrastructure are the backbone of efficient and well functioning modern economies.
+At the same time good transportation, water, and wastewater infrastructure are the backbones of efficient and well functioning modern economies.

 So there is a political tension for funding and revenue that everyone who works in the infrastructure sector knows about.